expressjs/express/Readme-Guide.md

 - Act as a landing page (both on GitHub and npmjs.com) for the module to help people find it via search.
 Middleware module READMEs are also incorporated into https://expressjs.com/en/resources/middleware.html.
-- Encourage community contributions and participation.
+- Encourage community contributions and participation..

 Use the [README template](https://github.com/expressjs/express/wiki/README-template) to quickly create a new README file.